alimahoon1/gemini-clone/README.md

 gemini clone app using react
+gemini api would be used

+project under work